Patriots of Russia: History

 The Patriots of Russia announced that they would not run in the 2018 Russian presidential election and that the party would support current president Vladimir Putin for the elections.

 On 22 February 2021, the party united with the party For Truth, which subsequently merged into the A Just Russia party.

 Ideology

-The party was officially statist collectivist.
+The party was officially democratic socialist and collectivist.
 The party had many of the same policy positions as the Communist Party of the Russian Federation.